About

 Last updated:

-This site is built by a local who spends time at Lake Louise across every season, skiing, hiking, snowshoeing, and generally paying close attention to how the place actually behaves versus how it gets described.
+This site is written by a local who spends time at Lake Louise in every season, skiing, hiking, snowshoeing, and watching how the place actually behaves, not just how it gets marketed.

-A lot of public information about Lake Louise exists, but it is often scattered, delayed, too general, or missing the context that matters when you are deciding where to go, what to bring, or whether a plan still makes sense.
-This site is meant to help close that gap, telling you that parking fills before 4am on peak days, that June is not noticeably quieter than July, that the upper mountain is a different climate from the lakeshore.
+Public information about Lake Louise is plentiful but often scattered, dated, too general, or missing the context that actually matters: that parking fills before 4am on peak days, that June is not noticeably quieter than July, that the upper mountain is a different climate from the lakeshore.
+This site tries to close that gap.

 What this site is

 An independent local field guide.
 Not affiliated with Parks Canada, the Fairmont Chateau Lake Louise, the Lake Louise Ski Resort, or Banff & Lake Louise Tourism.
 No sponsorships.
 No affiliate links.
-We use privacy-friendly analytics to help us understand how people use our site.
-No cookies are used, and no personal data is ever collected or stored.
+Analytics are privacy-friendly, with no cookies and no personal data collected or stored.

-Live conditions (weather, roads, resort) are sourced from public data feeds, Environment and Climate Change Canada via Open-Meteo, 511 Alberta, DriveBC, and resort-published data.
-The practical guide content (logistics, trail pages, planning guides) reflects current rules as best as they are understood, but Parks Canada and resort policies change seasonally.
-Always confirm access, fees, and restrictions with the official sources before you go.
+Live conditions (weather, roads, resort) pull from public feeds: Environment and Climate Change Canada via Open-Meteo, 511 Alberta, DriveBC, and resort-published data.
+The guides (logistics, trails, planning) reflect the current rules as best they are understood, but Parks Canada and resort policies shift seasonally.
+Always confirm access, fees, and restrictions with the official sources before heading out.

 Corrections and feedback

-If something on this site is wrong, out of date, or missing something important, please send an email.
-Corrections are taken seriously, this site is only useful if the information is accurate.
-If you have local knowledge that should be here, that is also welcome.
+If something here is wrong, out of date, or missing something important, please send an email.
+Corrections are taken seriously, this site is only useful if it is accurate.
+Local knowledge that belongs here is always welcome too.